-- ONGOING Utilize historical artifacts to incorporate into the many new developments currently underway within the City - ONGOING Annual Projects: Wreaths Across Novi, Tollgate Holiday Lights, bringing in history speakers for events at NPI
+- ONGOING Utilize historical artifacts to incorporate into the many new developments currently underway within the City - ONGOING Annual Projects: Wreaths Across Novi, Tollgate Holiday Lights, bringing in history speakers for events at NPL

-- ONGOING Utilize historical artifacts to incorporate into the many new developments currently underway within the City. - ONGOING Annual Projects: Wreaths Across Novi, Tollgate Holiday Lights, history speakers for events at NPL - IN PROGRESS Novi Historical Landmarks brochure is currently being updated. - IN PROGRESS Novi Road Cemetery sign will be removed, updated and replaced with new sign. - IN PROGRESS A Rules and Procedures booklet for the Commission will be completed and kept in the Local History Room. - IN PROGRESS- Gravestones in both cemeteries have been professionally photographed.
+- ONGOING Utilize historical artifacts to incorporate into the many new developments currently underway within the City. - ONGOING Annual Projects: Wreaths Across Novi, Tollgate Holiday Lights, bringing in history speakers for events at NPL - IN PROGRESS Novi Historical Landmarks brochure is currently being updated. - IN PROGRESS Novi Road Cemetery sign will be removed, updated and replaced with new sign. - IN PROGRESS A Rules and Procedures booklet for the Commission will be completed and kept in the Local History Room. - IN PROGRESS- Gravestones in both cemeteries have been professionally photographed.
 The data needs to be organized. - IN PROGRESS The Commission purchased Omeka as a management system for online digital collections.
 They have begun inputting information into the system.

-- Utilize historical artifacts to incorporate into the many new developments currently underway - Annual Projects: Wreaths Across Novi, Tollgate Holiday Lights, history speakers for events at NPL
+- Utilize historical artifacts to incorporate into the many new developments currently underway within the City. - Annual Projects: Wreaths Across Novi, Tollgate Holiday Lights, bringing in history speakers for events at NPL

-Parks, Recreation, and Cultural Services: Administration (752.00), Recreation (756.00), & Older Adult Services (757.00)
+Parks, Recreation, and Cultural Services: Administration (691.00), Recreation (693.00), & Older Adult Services (695.00)

 The mission of Parks, Recreation and Cultural Services (PRCS) is "Provide exceptional park, recreational and cultural opportunities that are diverse and enhance lives."
 The vision of PRCS is "To be seen as an essential service whose benefits are recognized and valued in the Novi Community."

-• The Department administers all parks, recreation and cultural services operations, including strategic direction, policy development, older adult services and resource identification.
-The Department serves as the liaison to the Parks, Recreation & Cultural Services Commission, the Novi Parks Foundation, and also coordinates the Cultural Arts Advisory Board and the Older Adult Advisory Board.
-There are three divisions within Parks, Recreation & Cultural Services: Administration, Recreation, and Older Adult Services.
-Revenues and expenditures related to any of these activities are recorded within a special revenue fund separate from the General Fund except for a one-time expenditure budget placeholder in fiscal year 2023-24 for the possible creation of a stand-alone Senior Department within the General Fund, per City Council on May 8, 2023.
-(General Fund contributes funds annually towards capital and senior transportation expenditures within the parks special revenue fund.)
+The Department administers all parks, recreation and cultural services operations, including strategic direction, policy development, older adult services and resource identification.
+The Department serves as the liaison to the Parks, Recreation and Cultural Services Commission, the Novi Parks Foundation, and also coordinates the Cultural Arts Advisory Board and the Older Adult Advisory Board.
+There are three divisions within Parks, Recreation and Cultural Services: Administration, Recreation, and Older Adult Services.
+Any revenues and expenditures related to any of these activities are recorded within their own special revenue fund separate from the General Fund, except for contributions from the General Fund for capital purchases.